 Lodged in the backstreets of Livadi, Blue Bamboo made me blink twice when I spotted it on Google maps.
 Indeed, it was the real thing from Athens, and the palate refresher I needed after three weeks of Asian food deprivation.
 Laced with strings of fairy lights, their garden grounds twinkle festively at night.
 With liberal amounts of space for the kids scamper in between tables, parents here can enjoy some actual time to peacefully dine.
 Serving traditional Thai favourites with a twist, I was happy to visit more than thrice in our five-day trip if that didn’t seem excessive for my Greek husband.

 Also good-to-know in Livadi is Indigo Bakery – nondescript on the outside, but spilling over with a pie and sweet celebration within stylised interiors.
-It’s the stop we make en route to destination beaches so we stuff our bags with kolouri (sesame-sprinked doughnut-shaped bread) for the afternoon.
+It’s the stop we make en route to destination beaches so we can stuff our bags with kolouri (sesame-sprinked doughnut-shaped bread) for the afternoon.

 — CHORA —